 Answer the call that is in your heart.
 Follow your dreams.
 You no longer have to limit yourself.
 Keep moving forward.
 Take action.
 Trust that more will be revealed to you.
 Trust that the pieces of your experience will come together in the right time and order.
 Trust that you will succeed by not giving up.

 In the event that you are not aware, I created Second Chance to Live on February 6, 2007, at the encouragement of a friend.
 To read more about the back story of Second Chance to Live, please click on these 2 links: Back Story 1 and Back Story 2.
-In the event that you would like to read more about my process and my journey over the past 9 years, you may click on these links: Part 1, Part 2, Part 3, Part 4, Part 5, Part 6, Part 7, Part 8 and Part 9.
+In the event that you would like to read more about my process and my journey over the past 9 years, you may click on these links: Part 1, Part 2, Part 3, Part 4, Part 5, Part 6, Part 7, Part 8, Part 9 and Part 10.
 In the event that I can answer any questions, please send those questions to me.
 All questions are good questions and welcomed my friend.

 You have my permission to share my articles and or video presentations with anyone you believe could benefit, however, I maintain ownership of the intellectual property AND my articles, video presentations and eBooks are not to be considered OPEN SOURCE.
 Please also provide a link back to Second Chance to Live.
 In the event that you have questions, please send those questions to me.
 All questions are good questions.
 I look forward to hearing from you.
 More Information: Copyright 2007 -2017.